 Youth convicted of certain crimes may face time in juvenile detention centers – places meant to educate, guide, and support young people in the hope of preventing future criminal acts.
 Unlike the adult justice system that aims to punish, the goal of the juvenile system is to help youth succeed as productive members of society.
 Unfortunately, cases of sexual abuse by guards can make juvenile detention centers cause more harm than good.
-Come to Estey & Bomberger for legal counsel from skilled juvenile detention center sexual abuse lawyers on this sensitive and complex subject in California.
+Come to Estey & Bomberger for legal help and guidance from some of the best juvenile detention center sexual abuse lawyers on this sensitive and complex subject.

 Male youth reported higher numbers of sexual abuse by staff in juvenile facilities than females (8.2% vs. 2.8%).
 A whopping 89.1% of youth who reported staff victimization were males reporting abuse by female staff.
 This is likely due to the much greater number of males in correctional facilities than females around the country.
 However, a greater number of females reported sexual abuse by other youth (5.4% vs. 2.2%).
 Black youth reported a higher rate of abuse by facility staff than white or Hispanic youth.